Sales Tax Nexus

 Streamlined Sales and Use Tax Agreement (SSUTA)

-The SSUTA is the result of the cooperative effort of forty-four states, the District of Columbia, local governments and the business community.
-The purpose of the Agreement is to simplify Sales Tax in order to relieve the compliance burden and costs of sellers operating in multiple states.
+The SSUTA (last amended May 20, 2021) is the outcome of a collaborative intention from 44 states, the District of Columbia, local governments and the business community to clarify the sales and use tax collection and administration process for retailers and states.
+The SSUTA reduces costs and administrative handicaps on retailers that collect sales tax, especially retailers operating in multiple states.
 It also levels the playing field between local “brick and mortar” stores and remote sellers by ensuring that both operate under the same tax rules.

-- Centralized electronic registration: It’s possible to register with all SSUTA member states simultaneously on the Streamlined Sales Tax Governing Board, Inc web site.
+- Centralized electronic registration: It’s possible to register with all SSUTA member states simultaneously by visiting Streamlined Sales Tax Governing Board, Inc.